{{ item.label }}: {{ item.title }}

 This conference will enable you to:

-• Learn from real-life inspection experiences and how schools are adapting
+• Learn from real-life inspection experience and case study insight

-• Leave with strategies, updates, and case study insight to share with your wider team
+• Leave with strategies, updates and discussion points to share with your wider school or trust team

 Speakers include: